sepen/arradio/README.md

 Playing:	Brian Simpson - Out Of A Dream (Featuring Najee)
 ```

-Now I want to listen to the radio station.
+Now I want to listen the second radio station in the list.
 To do this I use the value of _StationID_.
 ```
 $ arradio listen 1541073
 ```